(713) 977-9000

 Filing a Lawsuit Against H-E-B in Texas?
 Contact The Adley Law Firm Today

-H-E-B is one of Texas’s largest and most popular grocery store chains, with hundreds of locations across the state (including major cities like Houston, San Antonio, Austin, and more).
-With such a broad presence, it’s no surprise that lawsuits against H-E-B in Texas can arise for various reasons.
-Whether you were injured at an H-E-B store, are an H-E-B employee injured at work, or were harmed by an H-E-B product, it’s important to understand your legal rights under Texas law.
-This comprehensive guide explains the different types of lawsuits that can be filed against H-E-B – from personal injury claims (like slip and falls) to employee disputes and product liability cases – and how Texas laws (particularly in cities like Houston) impact these claims.
-We’ll also outline what steps to take and how the Adley Law Firm can help if you need to sue H-E-B in Houston or elsewhere in Texas.
+H-E-B is one of Texas’s largest and most popular grocery store chains, with more than 435 stores across Texas and Mexico.
+With such a broad presence (including major cities like Houston, San Antonio, and Austin), it’s no surprise that lawsuits against H‑E‑B in Texas can arise for various reasons.
+Whether you were injured at an H‑E‑B store, are an H‑E‑B employee facing workplace issues, or were harmed by an H‑E‑B product, it’s important to understand your legal rights under Texas law.

-Personal Injury Lawsuits Against H-E-B (Slip and Fall Accidents and More)
+Personal Injury Lawsuits Against H‑E‑B (Slip and Fall Accidents & More)

-• Slip and Fall Incidents – Slick floors from spilled liquids or recently mopped areas without warning signs are a frequent cause of injuries.
-Tripping over uneven flooring, torn mats, or debris in aisles can also lead to serious falls.
-Even a simple fall can result in broken bones or head injuries.
-H-E-B can be held liable if it knew or should have known about the dangerous condition (like a spill) and failed to fix it or warn customers.
-In other words, you must typically prove the store was negligent – for example, that employees failed to promptly clean up a spill or left an obstacle in a walkway.
+• Slip and Fall Incidents: Slick floors from spilled liquids or recently mopped areas (without warning signs) are a frequent cause of injuries.
+Tripping over uneven flooring, torn floor mats, or debris in aisles can also lead to serious falls.
+Even a “simple” fall can result in broken bones or head injuries.
+H‑E‑B can be held liable if it knew or should have known about a dangerous condition (like an unaddressed spill) and failed to fix it or warn customers.
+In other words, to win a slip-and-fall case you typically must prove the store was negligent.
+For example, that employees failed to promptly clean up a spill or left an obstacle in a walkway.

-• Falling Merchandise – Items stacked high on shelves or heavy products that are improperly secured might fall onto shoppers.
-H-E-B has a responsibility to stock items safely.
+• Falling Merchandise: Items stacked high on shelves or heavy products that are improperly secured might fall onto shoppers.
+H‑E‑B has a responsibility to stock items safely.
 If a customer is struck by a falling product due to poor shelving practices, the store could be liable for the resulting injuries (such as head trauma or back injuries).
+These types of accidents can cause serious harm like concussions, neck or spine injuries, etc., especially if the item was heavy or from a high shelf.

-• Parking Lot Hazards and Other Injuries – Lawsuits have also stemmed from accidents just outside the store.
-For instance, potholes or uneven pavement in an H-E-B parking lot could cause a trip-and-fall injury.
-Additionally, inadequate security in the parking area (leading to assaults or injuries during criminal activity) might expose H-E-B to premises liability for failing to provide a reasonably safe environment.
-Busy parking lots can also result in pedestrian knock-downs or car collisions, especially if traffic signage or lighting is insufficient.
-H-E-B must take reasonable steps to keep not just the inside of the store safe, but the outside areas as well.
+• Parking Lot Hazards & Other Injuries: Injuries have also occurred just outside the store.
+For instance, potholes or uneven pavement in an H‑E‑B parking lot could cause a trip-and-fall.
+Additionally, inadequate security or lighting in the parking area (leading to assaults or other criminal incidents) might expose H‑E‑B to premises liability for failing to provide a reasonably safe environment.
+Busy parking lots can also result in pedestrian knock-down accidents or even car collisions, especially if traffic signage or lighting is insufficient.
+H‑E‑B must take reasonable steps to keep not just the inside of the store safe, but the outside areas as well.

 Employee Lawsuits Against H‑E‑B